Reid River Airfield: History

-Both squadrons initially flew B-26 Marauder medium bombers.
-The first mission by the 408th BS was on 22 April 1942 from Reid River, operating until January 1943 when the group went on R&R. In early February 1943, both the 2nd and 408th Squadrons converted from B-26 to B-25 Mitchell bombers when it was decided to send the B-26s to the Mediterranean Theatre.
+Both squadrons initially flew Martin B-26 Marauder medium bombers.
+The first mission by the 408th BS was on 22 April 1942 from Reid River, operating until January 1943 when the group went on R&R. In early February 1943, both the 2nd and 408th Squadrons converted from B-26 to North American B-25 Mitchell bombers when it was decided to send the B-26s to the Mediterranean Theatre.